Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for the financial year 2023 shows Alphington had a median income among taxpayers of $67,383 and an average of $100,972.
-This places it in the top percentile nationally, compared to Greater Melbourne's median of $57,688 and average of $75,164.
-By September 2025, estimated incomes would be approximately $72,942 (median) and $109,302 (average), based on Wage Price Index growth of 8.25% since financial year 2023.
-The 2021 Census indicates Alphington's household, family, and personal incomes rank between the 88th and 91st percentiles nationally.
-In Alphington, 29.7% of residents earn $4000 or more weekly (2,286 people), unlike regional trends where 32.8% fall within the $1,500 - $2,999 range.
-Higher earners make up a substantial presence with 42.5% exceeding $3,000 weekly.
-Housing accounts for 14.1% of income, and residents rank in the 89th percentile for disposable income.
+As per AreaSearch's latest data released on 24/6/2023 for financial year 2023, Alphington suburb has a median income among taxpayers of $67,383 and an average of $100,972.
+This places it in the top percentile nationally.
+Comparing to Greater Melbourne's median of $57,688 and average of $75,164 is notable.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Alphington would be approximately $72,942 (median) and $109,302 (average) as of September 2025.
+From the 2021 Census data, incomes in Alphington rank highly nationally, between the 88th and 91st percentiles for household, family, and personal incomes.
+The earnings profile shows that 29.7% of residents (2,286 people) fall into the $4,000+ bracket, unlike regional trends where 32.8% fall within the $1,500 - $2,999 range.
+Higher earners represent a substantial presence with 42.5% exceeding $3,000 weekly, indicating strong purchasing power in the community.
+Housing accounts for 14.1% of income, and residents rank highly in disposable income at the 89th percentile nationally.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income